 Morel mushrooms are best enjoyed when they are the star of your dish, as that brings out their complex flavor.

 Chanterelles are found in many parts of the world.
 They are among the most beautiful mushrooms and are shaped like a funnel.
 They come in white, orange, and yellow colors.

-These mushrooms taste great either fresh or dried.
+Chanterelles are simple to cook, and taste great either fresh or dried.
 They are mostly eaten cooked (not raw) because cooking makes their complex flavor more pronounced.

 Chanterelles are nutty, and like morels, they are more flavorful when they are the star of a pasta dish or a soup.

 For centuries, people have observed that mushrooms can provide medicinal benefits.
 Even some edible mushrooms, such as maitake and shiitake mushrooms, are known to have some medicinal properties.

 In fact, the medicinal properties of these fungi are not based on mere anecdotal accounts.
 Some mushrooms have been scientifically proven to treat health problems such as reducing cholesterol, fighting cancer, and many more.

 Many medicinal mushrooms are too bitter to eat, and so have been made into capsules.
 There are powders for sale that are a combination of several mushroom extracts.
 Mushroom tablets or supplements are an excellent way to get the medicinal benefit these of mushrooms while eliminating the unpleasant taste.

 Here are 4 of the most popular medical mushrooms.